microsoft/kernel-memory/dotnet/Service/README.md

 The service depends on three main components:

 * **Content storage**: this is where content like files, chats, emails are saved and transformed when uploaded.
-Currently, the solution supports local filesystem and Azure Blobs.
+Currently, the solution supports Azure Blobs, local filesystem and in-memory volatile filesystem.

 * **Embedding generator**: all the documents uploaded are automatically